Brad Rheingans: American Wrestling Association (1980–1986)

 Rheingans entered professional wrestling in 1980, training under Verne Gagne and Billy Robinson.
-He debuted in Gagne's American Wrestling Association.
+He debuted in Gagne's American Wrestling Association (AWA).

 World Wrestling Federation (1980, 1987)

-In 1980, Rheingans made an appearance for World Wrestling Federation based in New York where he defeated Pete Doherty.
+In 1980, Rheingans made an appearance for the World Wrestling Federation (WWF, now WWE) where he defeated Pete Doherty.
 He returned as an enhancement talent in 1987.

 Return to American Wrestling Association (1988–1990)

 He worked for the AWA again in 1989 where he and Ken Patera formed The Olympians tag team and beat Badd Company for the AWA World Tag Team Championship but were forced to vacate the belts when Patera was kayfabe injured in a strongman contest by The Destruction Crew who subsequently won the vacant title.
 Rheingans worked for AWA until August 1990 when the company went bankrupt.
 Afterwards, he worked for various independent promotions in the Minnesota area during the early half of the 1990s.